Soft Sweet Potato Dog Treats Recipe

 • Mix gently: Stir until evenly combined without over-mashing the sweet potato for added texture.

-• Scoop treats: Use a cookie scoop to portion the dough onto a nonstick baking sheet.
+• Scoop treats: Use a cookie scoop to portion the dough onto a silicone lined baking sheet.

 • Flatten slightly: Press each scoop gently with the back of the scoop to shape.